Most homeowners spend between $115 and $47,131 nationally. Get free estimates from local landscaping contractors.

 - Find A Pro

 As you can see above, there are plenty of landscaping projects to choose from.
-Whether you wan to install new sod, repair your broken sprinkler system or even add an eye-catching water feature, the average landscaping price can be found here.
+Whether you wan to install new sod, repair your broken sprinkler system or even add an eye-catching water feature, the average cost of landscaping can be found here.
 See the average prices for all landscaping installation, repair, maintenance and miscellaneous projects below.

 Landscape Installation Projects